Terms and Conditions

 20.10 Excess Weight Fees

 Generally, each Passenger is permitted to transport Hold Luggage above the allowable weight, up to a maximum weight of 32 kgs per piece of Baggage, on payment of an Excess Weight fee found in Our Fees and Charges as specified in Article 20.4 (Baggage, Hold Luggage).
+You can purchase Excess Weight during the Booking Process, online at My easyJet or at the airport.

 20.11 Collection and Delivery of Baggage